SolarArbiter/SolarArbiter.github.io/usecases.md

 A _forecast_ is a piecewise-continuous time series of values parameterized by:

-1. Start time
+1. Issue time - The time of day that a forecast is issued, e.g. 13:00.
+Multiple issue times are uniquely determined by any one issue time and *forecast issue frequency*.
-2. Lead time to start of forecast
+2. Lead time to start - The difference between each *issue time* and the start of the first forecast interval, e.g. 1 hour.
-3. Interval duration
+3. Interval duration - The length of time that each data point represents, e.g. 5 minutes, 1 hour.
-4. Intervals per submission
+4. Intervals per submission - The number of intervals in each forecast submission, e.g. 12.
-5. Forecast issue frequency
+5. Forecast issue frequency - The frequency at which new forecasts are issued, e.g. 1 hour, 6 hours, 1 day.
-6. Value type (e.g. mean, max, 95th percentile, instantaneous)
+6. Value type - The type of the data in the forecast, e.g. mean, max, 95th percentile, instantaneous.
-7. Interval label (start or end)
+7. Interval label - Indicates if a *time* labels the start or the end of an interval.

+A forecast must be associated with a pre-defined observation data point.
+The observation data point defines forecast parameters such as geographic location and units; the forecast does not define these parameters.

 See the [Forecast and Forecast runs](#forecastdef) section above for examples.